CHAPTERS

 Visit Chapter Website

-North East MN Chapter (meets in Duluth)
+North East MN Chapter (Duluth)

-Chair Neil Glazman nglazman@yahoo.com
+Chair Gary Westorff gwestorff@yahoo.com

-Third Tuesday of every month at 4:30 p.m.
+Second Wednesday of every month at 4:30 p.m.

 North Metro Chapter (meets in Little Canada)